theguly/iris-doc-src/docs/zqa.md

 #### What is the password policy?
 Can it be changed?
 Before v1.4.5, the password policy is hardcoded and cannot be changed.
 It should be 12 characters minimum and contains a capital letter and a number.
+After v1.4.5, the password policy can be changed in `Advanced` > `Server settings`.

 #### Can I change my profile picture?
 No, not for now.
 This wasn't a priority for us, it will be released in future versions.

 #### I lost the administrator password, can I recover it?
 Passwords are hashed so they can't be recovered.
 But you can change it.